Capital gains tax on property

 Impact of market value on your capital gains tax

-Market value plays a critical role in your capital gains tax calculation, especially in cases of gifted or inherited properties.
+Market value plays a big role in your capital gains tax calculation, especially in cases of gifted or inherited properties.
 For gifted properties, use the market value at the time of the gift.

 Capital gains tax allowances and reliefs